geoffreyangus/cs106r/logistics.md

 ### Repl.it

 We will be managing our classes on a website called Repl.it.
 It allows anyone to program in Python from any computer in the world, without requiring Python installation.
-In order to participate in the class and complete the assignments, you must create an account here: https://repl.it/
+In order to participate in the class and complete the assignments, you must create an account [here](https://repl.it/).

 ### Piazza

 Any questions that you may have about the course logistics or materials will be answered on a website called Piazza, a Q&A platform for students and teachers.
-In order to ask questions and receive class announcements, please make an account here: https://piazza.com/
+In order to ask questions and receive class announcements, please make an account [here](https://piazza.com/).